leonardus/OpenSimNet-doc/OpenSimNet.md

 * `MSG_TOO_LONG`: The message sent exceeds the server's maximum message length
 * `INVALID_SQUAWK_MODE`: The squawk mode requested is not one of `OFF`, `A`, `AC`, `S`
 * `NOT_ENOUGH_ARGS`: The client has omitted required arguments for the command
+* `ALREADY_REGISTERED`: The client tried to send the USER message, but it was already sent previously